hlf-go/writing-chaincode/README.md

                             mysrc2.go
                         vendor.json
 ```
+In this example:

-`mychaincode` directory is the root directory encapsulating all you chaincode and dependencies. `util` is a customer directory. `vendor` is a special directory for you to store third parties dependencies.
+* `mychaincode` directory is the root directory encapsulating all you chaincode and dependencies.
+* `util` is a customer directory created by the developer.
+* `vendor` is a special directory (with a file `vendor.json`) typically to package dependencies not located at the chaincode root or third parties.
 Please refer to https://blog.gopheracademy.com/advent-2015/vendor-folder/ for detailed explanations.

-You can manually create and provision the `vendor` folder but using tools makes it easier.
-As per the setup description here and the example code above, let's use `Govendor` tool to `vendor` your dependencies:
+You can manually create and provision the `vendor` directory but using tools makes it easier.
+As per the [setup step](#setupDevEnv), let's use `Govendor` to `vendor` your dependencies:

 1. Navigate to `$GOPATH/src/github.com/user/repo/mychaincode` and execute this command: